DaveWM/dave-martin-blog/content/posts/import-a-csv-into-kafka-using-babashka.md

 +++
-date = 2020-07-06T23:00:00Z
+date = 2020-07-08T08:15:00Z
 description = "A walkthrough of how to import data from a CSV file into a Kafka topic, using a Babashka script" draft = true title = "Import a CSV into Kafka, using Babashka"

 +++
 In life, you don't always get what you want.
-We may want all our data in EDN or Transit format, but alas this isn't always possible.
-Sometimes marketing send you data in a .docx file (a scan of a photocopy of a screenshot taked with a phone camera), or you get a 5 megabyte XML file from a 3rd party.
+As developers, we may want all our data in a nice format like [EDN](https://github.com/edn-format/edn "EDN format") or [Transit](https://github.com/cognitect/transit-format "Transit format"), but alas this isn't always possible.
+Sometimes marketing send you data in a `.docx` file (containing a scan of a photocopy of a screenshot of an HTML table), or perhaps you receive a 5 megabyte Excel spreadsheet from a 3rd party.
 It's an unfortunate fact of developer life that you have to spend a lot of time massaging data into a usable format.

-I recently ran into a situation where I had to load a large CSV file into a Kafka topic.
-Confluent, the maintainers of Kafka, don't provide any way of doing this in Kafka's CLI tools.
-You can use a combination of a bash script and the Kafka console producer to do this, but using bash for data manipulation is always painful.
-You can use Python instead, but that's so 90s.
+True to this, I recently ran into a situation where I had to load a large CSV file into a Kafka topic.
+Kafka's CLI tools don't have a built-in way of doing this.
+You could write a bash script that uses the [Kafka console producer](https://riptutorial.com/apache-kafka/example/27965/kafka-console-producer "Kafka console producer docs"), but using bash for data manipulation is always painful (what's the syntax for a `for` loop again?).
+You could use Python instead, but that's so 90s.
 If only there were a way to use a powerful, modern, functional language for shell scripting...

 This is where [Babashka](https://github.com/borkdude/babashka "Babashka") comes in.
 Babashka is a derivative of Clojure, designed for shell scripting - it covers the "grey areas of Bash".
-Clojure is a fantastic language for dealing with data, so Babashka seems like an ideal candidate.
-In this guide we'll write a Babashka script to convert our CSV file to a format we can load into Kafka, which we'll then pipe into the Kafka Console Producer.
+Clojure is a fantastic language for dealing with data, so Babashka seems like an ideal candidate for our task.
+In this guide we'll go step-by-step through writing a Babashka script to convert our CSV file to a format we can load into Kafka, which we'll then pipe into the Kafka console producer.

 ### The Babashka script

-Our Babashka script needs to convert each line of the CSV to a key-value format like `key::{"value": true}`.
-This will allow us to pipe the output into the Kafka Console Producer, using `::` as the key-value separator.
+Our Babashka script needs to convert each line of the CSV to a key-value format like `message-key::{"foo": 1234}`.
+This will allow us to pipe the output into the Kafka console producer.
 Luckily, our CSV has a header row, so we have all the information we need to construct a JSON object for each line.
-Our CSV looks like this:
+Let's say our CSV looks something like this:

-    Id,Foo,Bar
-    1234,"foo","bar"
-    3456,"baz","baz"
+    id,email,number-of-pets
+    1234,alice@gmail.com,3
+    3456,bob@gmail.com,17

-And we want to convert it to a format like this:
+Then we want to convert it to a format like this, using `::` as the key/value separator:

-    1234::{"id": 1234, "foo": "foo", "bar": "bar"}
+    1234::{"id": 1234, "email": "alice@gmail.com", "number-of-pets": 3}
-    3456::{"id": 3456, "foo": "baz", "bar": "baz"}
+    3456::{"id": 3456, "email": "bob@gmail.com", "number-of-pets": 17}

 Let's start by parsing the CSV into a seq of maps:

     #!/usr/bin/env bb
     ;; ^^ this tells our shell to use Babashka to run this script

-    ;; read the file path of our CSV from the command line args (def csv-file-path (first *command-line-args*))
+    ;; read the file path of the CSV from the command line args (def csv-file-path (first *command-line-args*))

     ;; read the CSV line-by-line into a data structure (def csv-data
       (with-open [reader (io/reader csv-file-path)]
+      	;; Babashka aliases clojure.data.csv as csv
         (doall (csv/read-csv reader))))

     (def headers (first csv-data))